Debbie Brill: Career

 Having been ranked number one in the world by Track and Field News in 1979, Brill was one of the favourites going into the 1980 Olympics which Canada boycotted because of the U.S.S.R.'s military involvement in Afghanistan.
-In January 1982, Brill established a World Indoor High Jump record of 1.99 meters in Edmonton, Alberta, 5 months after giving birth to her first son, Neil.
-She has a daughter, Katelin, and a son, Jacob.
-She is married to a physician, Dr. Douglas Coleman.
+In January 1982, Brill established a World Indoor High Jump record of 1.99 meters in Edmonton, Alberta, 5 months after giving birth to her first son Neil.
+She has a daughter Katelin and another son Jacob.
+She is married to physician Dr. Douglas Coleman.
 She was again Commonwealth Champion in 1982 at the games in Brisbane.

-From 1970 to 1985, in the annual Track and Field News merit rankings, Brill was ranked in the world's top ten for the high jump twelve times (the exceptions being 1973, 74, 76 and 81; with 76 being the only active year of the four).
+From 1970 to 1985 in the annual Track and Field News merit rankings, Brill was ranked in the world's top ten for the high jump twelve times (the exceptions being 1973, 74, 76 and 81; with 76 being the only active year of the four).
 She was ranked in the top 5 six times.
 The only female high jumpers with more top ten rankings are Inha Babakova and Stefka Kostadinova, both with thirteen.

 In 1983, Brill was made an Officer of the Order of Canada in recognition for being "Canada's premier woman high-jumper".
 In 2012, she was awarded the Queen Elizabeth II Diamond Jubilee Medal.

-In 1999, at the age of 46, Brill broke the world masters record (age 45+) when she cleared 1.76 metres in Gateshead.
-In 2004, she broke the age 50+ masters record by clearing 1.60 m in Langley.
+In 1999, at the age of 46, Brill broke the world masters record (age 45+) when she cleared 1.76 metres in Gateshead, England.
+In 2004, she broke the age 50+ masters record by clearing 1.60 m in Langley, British Columbia.
 As of 2016, Brill's world age group records still stand.